iagolirapasssos/Blockly-Extension-Builder-for-MIT-App-Inventor/README.md

-## Blockly Extension Builder for MIT App Inventor
+## CodeCrafter AIX - Blockly Extension Builder for MIT App Inventor

-### Welcome to the Blockly Extension Builder!
+### Welcome to the CodeCrafter AIX!
-This repository offers an interactive IDE for creating Java extensions for MIT App Inventor using a drag-and-drop interface powered by Blockly.
+This repository offers an interactive IDE for creating Java extensions for MIT App Inventor using a drag-and-drop interface powered by Blockly ((Website)[https://iagolirapasssos.github.io/CodeCrafterAIX/]).
 It provides tools to generate Java code from visual blocks, making it suitable for both beginners and advanced developers.

 ---